serj321/serjoBoto/README.md

 some commands:

-!random: genearates a random number from 1-100
+!random: genearates a random number from 1-100.

-!flip: flips a coin
+!flip: flips a coin.

 !civ,{civilization}: replace {civilization} with a faction from the game Civilization VI to then return the unique features of the faction.
 (this uses beautifulsoup to webscrape the data.)

+!quote: prints out a random quote retrieved from an API.

 passive: